devinvegas/simple_market_maker/HYPERLIQUID_IMPLEMENTATION.md

 1. Set `primary_exchange: Hyperliquid` in `parameters.yaml`
 2. Set `hyperliquid_symbol: ETH` (or your desired symbol)
-3. Optionally set `primary_data_feed: Bybit` to use Bybit as data source
+3. Optionally set `primary_data_feed: Binance` to use Binance as data source
 4. Ensure wallet address and private key are in `.env` or use API_KEY/API_SECRET
 5. Run: `python main.py`